jkeefe/cuny-prototyping-lab/SYLLABUS.md

 ## Presentations

 The last week of class will include presentations and a discussion about your prototyping path.
-Your greatest success will be secured if you _document the process_ _show your work_ and _explain your thinking_.
+Your greatest success will be secured if you _document the process_, _show your work_ and _explain your thinking_.
 This is not about having a finished product, it's about having a working prototype and an explanation of how you got there.

 Specifically, you'll want to show: